apache/rocketmq-test-tool/README.md

-# rocketmq-test-tool
-This project is used for repository pipeline, including deployment, testing, cleaning.
+# Apache RocketMQ Test Tool
+This tool uses Helm and KubeVela to deploy applications and execute tests in Kubernetes.
+KubeVela needs to be installed in Kubernetes before use.

 ## Preparation
 - ASK cluster: a cluster to run code.
-- install kubevela in ask cluster.
+- Install kubevela in ask cluster.
-## params
-you should input a yaml format string.
-Attention:
-- AskConfig must be encoder by base64.
-- If some of the parameters are not included, set it to null.
-- You can add or delete params in "helm" and "ENV" segment .
+- An account in vela system.
+  - If you have an account, you should set this velauxUsername and velauxPassword in yamlString.
-- If velauxUsername and velauxPassword is not included, you should create an account in vela system. project = "wyftest", password and username should be create by following function:
+  - If velauxUsername and velauxPassword is not included in yamlString, you should create an account in vela system, password and username should be created by following function, this tool will genarate username and password by ask config:
   ```java
   /**
      * get velaUX username and password